Highlights from this article:

 Adding moisture if things are feeling irritated or dry

-If you’re prone to dryness, dermatitis, itching or irritation in the vulva area, you might need to wash this area with something that promotes moisture.
+If you’re prone to dryness, dermatitis, itching, or irritation in the vulva area, you might need to wash this area with something that promotes moisture.

-Like medical grade, unscented emollients or ointments.
+Like medical grade, unscented emollients, or ointments.
 Just make sure you’re opting for a moisturizer or lubricant that has a pH similar to the vagina (between 3.8-4.5) and doesn’t contain ingredients that can disrupt the vaginal microbiome.

-There are two main types of menopausal hormone therapy
+There are two main types of menopausal hormone therapy:

-• Systemic hormones (usually taken as a pill or a patch, similar to birth control pills)
+• Systemic hormones: usually taken as a pill or a patch, similar to birth control pills.

-• Local therapy (usually applied topically as a cream, or to be inserted into the vagina)
+• Local therapy: usually applied topically as a cream, or to be inserted into the vagina.

-In one study, researchers found that menopausal patients receiving premarin topical cream (a combined estrogen and progesterone HT) had a significantly higher abundance of Lactobacillus compared to women not receiving hormonal treatment.
-Those not receiving hormonal therapy also had a higher amount of anaerobic bacteria (remember earlier, we explained that these microbes tend to produce more smelly molecules than Lactobacillus).
-So this could indicate that HT might help to decrease vaginal odor.
+Those not receiving hormonal therapy also had higher amounts of anaerobic bacteria (remember earlier, we explained that these microbes tend to produce more smelly molecules than Lactobacillus).
+So this could indicate that HRT might help to decrease vaginal odor.
 However, there are many caveats here.
-This is one study that looked at one of multiple HT options, and smell itself was not directly assessed.
+This is one study that looked at one of multiple HRT options and smell itself was not directly assessed.

 Estrogen is a proven therapy to prevent not only hot flashes but vaginal dryness and other physical symptoms of menopause.
 However, we understand that a lot of people are concerned about the link between hormone therapy and the risk of breast cancer.